MaryIsbell/Editing/natturnerdocumentingsouth.md

 massacre, by detailing the deeds of their fiend-like barbarity.
 There were two or three who were in the power of these wretches, had they known it, and who escaped in the most providential manner.
-There were two whom they thought they left dead on the field at Mr. Parker\'s, but who were only stunned by the blows of their guns, as they did not take time to re-load when they charged on them.
-The escape of a little girl who went to school at Mr. Waller\'s, and where the children were collecting for that purpose. excited general sympathy.
+There were two whom they thought they left dead on the field at Mr. Parker's, but who were only stunned by the blows of their guns, as they did not take time to re-load when they charged on them.
+The escape of a little girl who went to school at Mr. Waller's, and where the children were collecting for that purpose. excited general sympathy.
 As their teacher had not arrived, they were at play in the yard, and seeing the negroes approach, ran up on a dirt chimney (such as are common to log houses,)